This

 Did the curse and prohibition extend to the Latter-days?

-in place by the Prophet Joseph Smith.
+The Latter-day Priesthood prohibition was not clearly put in place by LDS Scripture (2 Nephi 26:33) or by the Prophet Joseph Smith.
 It’s a historical fact that

 the Prophet